Business As Usual (BAU) IT Support | Microbyte

 BAU IT support focuses on the performance of repetitive tasks.
 These are essential for the continued health of complex IT systems that employees depend on.

-A failure to maintain continuous rigour on these support tasks quickly results in interruptions to normal business routines.
+A failure to maintain continuous rigour on these support tasks quickly results in interruptions to normal daily operations.
 Furthermore, customer interactions become laboured when employees are unable to complete tasks promptly; interrupting workflows and affecting customer satisfaction scores.

 BAU tasks are continuous rather than time-bound or finite.
 Some examples include the following: